kakutodaniel/DFOTest/README.md

 ## Development server

 If you are using Docker, you can run the command `docker-compose up -d` at the root of the project.
 If things go well, the API will serve in `http://localhost:3000` and Web application in `http://localhost:4200`.
 You will not need do anything else.
+It will take about 8 minutes.

 For API debugging mode, you open `DKakuto.DFO.Test.sln` in `Visual Studio` and run `(F5)` the application (the API should be running on port 3000).